-Sugartiers now offer authentic home made Malaysian dessert or kuih (as the local Malaysians call it on Saturdays and by orders only.
+Sugartiers now offer authentic home made Malaysian dessert or kuih (as the local Malaysians call it) on Saturdays or by preorders only.
+Kuih selection changes every Saturday.
 Photos of kuih are shown below with description.
 If we do not have the kuih you are looking for, please give us a call.

 Super delicious and soft chinese steamed cake infused with natural pandan flavor with that signature smiling top and made into different colors.